ualvesdias/ualvesdias.github.io/_posts/2019-05-07-bypassing-mobile-phone-number-verification.md

 ***

 Well, that's it.
 I'll try to contact the people responsible for the website security to inform them of my findings.
-I hope I was able to explain the process and the concepts behind it in a easy way.
+I hope I was able to explain the process and the concepts behind it in an easy way.
 See you next time!

 ## UOLAYFIRERTRUAESBEILHIDUBGSCNOKLYFUROUSOECYACSSSTUSNOIKHOYLHOSAUEBMLOEC